Sapient-Predictive-Analytics/Data-Driven_Catalyst/Project_Catalyst.md

 Below, we anticipate the straight-forward integration of our existing infrastructure, should the need arise, or indeed any contributing community member who is using [legacy data](https://projectcatalyst.io/), CSV files from this repo, or Atlas MongoDB and comparable NoSQL data storage and retrieval for this purpose.

+### List of known Issues

+(1) USD-ADA regime.
+Prior to Fund-10, funding amounts were in USD and transitioned to the ADA economy.
+This should be reflected with ADA/USD during the proposal drafting stage for each fund.
+(2) Changes in Column Names - easy data cleaning task (3) Changes in Community Reviewer scoring categories - usually mitigated by using average score across.
+(4) Validation worksheets - to be removed
+(5) Hyperlinks - legacy URLs not working, refer to Lido Explorer or offline resources (6) Special characters and emoticons - encoding or removal options used in Pandas (see scripts in Code folder) (7) Duplicate or In Reserve proposals - very few, require manual cleaning (8) Incompatibility issues with XLS, XLSX, CSV or ODS formats: solved by openpyxl library (9) Other useful data cleaning in the proposal body can be done with re, difflib, skrub and TextBlob (10) Some legacy XLS files may cause bad column alignment if special characters are interpreted as tabs during import - do all cleaning prior to merging or importing this data!

 # Data-Driven Catalyst: Legacy to Voices/Core Migration Guide

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)